Which one comes out on top?

 And their Lord responded to them, “Never will I allow to be lost the work of [any] worker among you, whether male or female; you are of one another. (…)

-5. Civilizational Jealousy
+5. Understanding the Cultural Jealousy

 Muslims need to realize that not every vogue statement or slogan represents sincere intentions for social betterment.
 In reality, there are many agents out there that wish to subvert, undermine, and ultimately dissolve everything about our religion that causes us to uphold our unique values in the face of modernity.
 Broadly speaking, it is the naivete of Muslims that has allowed foreign powers to take advantage of us as a population – whether it is the fall of the Ottoman Caliphate or the past several U.S. elections.
 But the dirty little secret is that the reason why we have such a target on our backs is because all other nations see the value in what we currently have as an Ummah: our religious values and ethics.